Real-Projects-Digitalization/WiSe24-jtrlm/README.md

 ## **Features**
 ### _**SafePath Wearable Features:**_
-1. Compact GPS Tracking:
-o	Uses the MicroHornet GPS, one of the smallest trackers at just 10 x 10 x 5.8 mm, for precise real-time location tracking.
+1. Compact GPS Tracking: Uses the MicroHornet GPS, one of the smallest trackers at just 10 x 10 x 5.8 mm, for precise real-time location tracking.
-2. Customisable Design:
-o	Sleek, child-friendly oval head design with interchangeable bands in various colours to match preferences. o	Personalised options for engravings or playful designs on bracelet heads.
+2. Customisable Design: Sleek, child-friendly oval head design with interchangeable bands in various colours to match preferences.
+Personalised options for engravings or playful designs on bracelet heads.
-3. Water-Resistant:
-o	Equipped with the Micrófono Omni IP67, making it durable and water-resistant, perfect for daily wear.
+3. Water-Resistant: Equipped with the Micrófono Omni IP67, making it durable and water-resistant, perfect for daily wear.
-4. Long Battery Life:
-o	Designed for extended use, ensuring the device lasts through the child’s daily activities.
+4. Long Battery Life: Designed for extended use, ensuring the device lasts through the child’s daily activities.
-5. SafeZone Alerts:
-o	Provides notifications when the child steps outside designated SafeZones, such as school routes, parks, or home.
+5. SafeZone Alerts: Provides notifications when the child steps outside designated SafeZones, such as school routes, parks, or home.
-6. Comfortable Wear:
-o	Lightweight and designed to be worn comfortably throughout the day, blending seamlessly into a child’s daily life.
+6. Comfortable Wear: Lightweight and designed to be worn comfortably throughout the day, blending seamlessly into a child’s daily life.

 ### _**SafePath App Features:**_
-1. Route Mapping & SafeZones:
-o	Parents can set routes and define virtual SafeZones around locations (e.g., home, school, park) for better tracking.
+1. Route Mapping & SafeZones: Parents can set routes and define virtual SafeZones around locations (e.g., home, school, park) for better tracking.
-2. Real-Time Location Tracking: o	Offers real-time tracking of the child's location, allowing parents to monitor their child’s movements without constant checking.
+2. Real-Time Location Tracking: Offers real-time tracking of the child's location, allowing parents to monitor their child’s movements without constant checking.
-3. Instant Alerts:
-o	Sends immediate notifications if the child strays from the route or leaves a designated SafeZone.
+3. Instant Alerts: Sends immediate notifications if the child strays from the route or leaves a designated SafeZone.
-4. Audio Monitoring:
-o	Optional audio snippets provide context if the child enters a flagged area, ensuring parents understand the situation without infringing on privacy.
+4. Audio Monitoring: Optional audio snippets provide context if the child enters a flagged area, ensuring parents understand the situation without infringing on privacy.
-5. Adaptive AI Alerts:
-o	Learns common deviations (like stopping at a friend’s house) to reduce unnecessary alerts, making the system smarter over time.
+5. Adaptive AI Alerts: Learns common deviations (like stopping at a friend’s house) to reduce unnecessary alerts, making the system smarter over time.
-6. User-Friendly Interface:
-o	Simple and intuitive interface for parents to quickly set routes, review alerts, and manage settings.
+6. User-Friendly Interface: Simple and intuitive interface for parents to quickly set routes, review alerts, and manage settings.
-7. Multi-Device Access:
-o	Family members can access the app on multiple devices, ensuring everyone involved in the child’s safety is informed.
+7. Multi-Device Access: Family members can access the app on multiple devices, ensuring everyone involved in the child’s safety is informed.

+---

-Vision for the Future
+##**Vision for the Future**
 SafePath is a transformative solution for child and caregiver safety.
 •	Revolutionise child safety for the digital age: By combining cutting-edge wearable technology and smart app features, SafePath empowers families to stay connected and secure without over-relying on smartphones.
 •	Foster independence while ensuring protection: SafePath will continue to evolve, ensuring kids can grow and explore freely, while giving parents the confidence to know their children are safe.